leilayasmeen/Calibration_LB_mixup/README.md

 **Acknowledgements**

-The *mixup* implementation is adapted from [yu4u](https://github.com/yu4u/mixup-generator); the PixelVAE training code is adapted from [igul222](https://github.com/igul222/PixelVAE); and the neural network training, evaluation, and calibration scripts are derived from [markus93](https://github.com/markus93/NN_calibration).
+The *mixup* implementation is adapted from [yu4u](https://github.com/yu4u/mixup-generator); the PixelVAE training code is adapted from [igul222](https://github.com/igul222/PixelVAE); and the neural network training, evaluation, and calibration scripts from [markus93](https://github.com/markus93/NN_calibration).